Menu Close

 How did crews live in the 17th century?

-By visiting the Vasa Museum in Stockholm, you can also learn a lot about what it was like to live as a crew in the 17th century.
-For the vast majority, it was of course a hard job, and the men were kept in check with the threat of harsh punishments, such as the following keelhauling.
+A visit to the Vasa Museum in Stockholm will also tell you a lot about what life was like as a crew member in the 17th century.
+For the vast majority, it was of course a hard job, and the men were kept in check with the threat of harsh punishments, such as keelhauling.

 Att besöka Vasamuseet i Stockholm